 Is Hipcamp collecting any occupancy taxes?

 Based on state and local laws, where Hipcamp has determined it has a collection obligation we will charge, collect, and remit these taxes to the appropriate governing agency; additional details below.
-Hosts cannot opt out as Hipcamp’s responsibility to collect is mandated by the state or local government.
-This also applies to all Hipcamp Hosts using their own reservation software or integrated Property Management Systems (PMSs).
+Hosts cannot opt out unless they can provide a validated exemption from their governmental agency.
+This also applies to all Hipcamp Hosts using their own reservation software or integrated Property Management Systems (PMS).

 It is important to note that occupancy taxes can be administered by multiple jurisdictions; including state, county, city, and other local jurisdictions.
 Hipcamp may collect some but not all of these.
 As such, it is possible for a Host to have an obligation to collect in addition to what Hipcamp collects on their behalf.